andreeuuetoa/betting-processor/README.md

 # betting-processor
-This is my solution for the PlayTech internship assignment.
+This is my solution to the PlayTech internship assignment.
 The task was to create an application that processes betting data.

 ## Short description